 I believe the goal of economics is to make accurate statements about economic phenomena.
 I think this is the purpose of any branch of knowledge.
 Scientists and academics attempt to make accurate statements about their object of study.

 Economic statements can be about specific real world situations or they can be about universal phenomena.
-It's also important for statements to be somewhat explicit, otherwise it will harder to pinpoint what is actually being declared.
-Economic statements can be written with mathematical notation or with accessible language.
+It's also important for statements to be somewhat explicit, otherwise it can be hard to pinpoint what is actually being declared.
+Economic statements can be written with mathematics or with common language.

 I also want to differentiate between economic statements and economic concepts.
 Economic statements declare something, while economic concepts explain an idea without attaching it to reality.
-There is a fundamental difference between a statement and concept.
+There is a fundamental difference between a statement and a concept.
 For example, the color blue is a concept but the existence of this concept doesn't mean everything is blue.
-This is why I support co-existence of ideas and pluralism in economics.
-It's good to have a large toolkit of ideas.

 I like to think of testing economic statements as a two step process: